-Timeout - Built-in timers disconnect each line after three hours continuous use, to limit needless charges for lines inadvertently left connected.
+Timeout - Built-in timers disconnect each line after three or eight hours continuous use, to limit needless charges for lines inadvertently left connected.
+To select the eight-hour option, hold down any CONNECT button while switching power ON.
+The CONNECT LEDs blink red several times to confirm your choice.
+The eight-hour choice remains in force for as long as power is supplied.

 Selectable Comment Request Key - If the TIF-401's factory setting of "#" for comment requests conflicts with systems that use "#" for another purpose (such as disconnecting a call), you can select a different key.
-Please see the Reference section (page 19) for details.
+Please see the Reference section (page 22) for details.

-First Things First - FCC Information
+Introduction - FCC Information